 When your MacBook Keyboard is not working, it can be difficult to get your work done or even use your computer at all.

-Luckily, there are several fixes that we can try prior to rendering the computer unusable and sending you to the Apple Store—though this is a valid option if all other methods don’t work out.
+Luckily, there are several fixes that we can try before rendering the computer unusable and sending you to the Apple Store—though this is a valid option if all other methods don’t work out.

-If possible, for some of these methods, you may need to attach or connect an external keyboard prior to or during troubleshooting.
+If possible, for some of these methods, you may need to attach or connect an external keyboard before or during troubleshooting.
 You may also be able to utilize the accessibility keyboard for the time being when your Mac is turned on.

 This is accessed in the Apple menu > System Settings > Accessibility > Keyboard > Toggle on Accessibility Keyboard (follow the instructions in Slow Keys or Full Keyboard Access to reach the keyboard accessibility settings menu).